Housing

 Some local organizations will help older homeowners with free minor repairs by vetted and trained volunteers, such as replacing a screen or simple electrical and plumbing repairs.
 There are also online options, such as NextDoor, to find such help, but be mindful that such websites do not vet individuals.

-As noted above, Best Pick Reports does vet its vendors and lists electricians, plumbers, roofers, foundation repairmen and more.
+As noted above, Best Pick Reports does vet its vendors and lists handymen, electricians, plumbers, roofers, foundation repairmen and more.
+The same is true of Consumers Checkbook.

 Dealing with unplanned maintenance on your home can be very expensive and could make it harder to age in place there.
 You may want to hire a certified home inspector, just as you would when selling your home, to take a hard look and make recommendations